How to Become a Nurse in Florida: Your 7-Step Guide

 Once you get into the meat and potatoes of your nursing program, you’ll find yourself taking courses like pharmacology, nutrition, and focused topics like public health nursing and mental and behavioral health nursing.
 Many of these courses also include labs that will help you practice skills you’ll use in your clinicals and eventually at your job.

 While nursing school is challenging, you’ll have lots of support from your fellow students, professors, and your school’s academic support services.
 Check out our article “How Hard Is Nursing School?
-Students Tell All” to get real stories from Rasmussen College Nursing Students.
+Students Tell All” to get real stories from Rasmussen University Nursing Students.

 5. Gain hands-on experience in clinicals